Nutrient-rich, versatile and jam-packed with health benefits, the black currant may not be well-known around the world, but it should be.

 Black currant seed oil may also cause side effects for some individuals, including gas, headaches and diarrhea.

-Those who are taking phenothiazines, a type of anti-psychotic medication, should not take black currant as it may increase the risk of seizure.
+Those who are taking phenothiazines, a class of anti-psychotic medications, should not take black currant as it may increase the risk of seizure.

-- Black currants are low in calories but high in many nutrients, especially vitamin C.
+- Black currants, or ribes Nigrum, are low in calories but high in many nutrients, especially vitamin C.

 - They possesses strong antioxidant, antiviral and antibacterial properties that can help prevent infection and disease and promote many aspects of health.

-- You can enjoy these sour berries all on their own, use them in cooking or try black currant oil for an easy way to take advantage of the nutritious benefits of black currant.
+- You can enjoy these sour berries all on their own, use them in cooking or try a black currant supplement for an easy way to take advantage of the nutritious benefits of black currant.

 Get FREE Access!